witwitchayakarn/stacks-blockchain/sip/sip-006-runtime-cost-assessment.md

 ### Voting for a Cost-Assessment Proposal

-**Stacks Holders**

-Stacks holders can vote for a cost-assessment function proposal by calling the `(vote-for-proposal (id int))` function in the **Clarity Cost Voting Contract**.
-This function will tally your vote, weighting it by the size of your stacks holdings.

-Stacks holder votes help sway the miners one way or another on a proposal.
-However, they ultimately do not directly affect whether a proposal gets accepted.

 **Miners**

-Miners can vote by calling the `(vote-for-proposal-miner (id int))`.
-In order for a miner to have their vote counted, they must mine a block that includes the corresponding transaction.
-In other words, miners must **commit** their vote with their mining powere.
+Miners can vote by creating a transaction that calls the cost assessment contract's `(vote (id int))` function and mining a block that includes this transaction.
+The `vote` function won't count the vote if the block wasn't mined by the node that signed that transaction.
+In other words, miners must **commit** their vote with their mining power.

 A super majority of miners must vote for a proposal in order for it to be accepted.

+**Stacks Holders**

+Stacks holders can signal their support for a cost-assessment function proposal by calling the `(signal (id int))` function in the **Clarity Cost Voting Contract**.
+These signals get weighted by the size of the signaler's STX holdings.

+Stacks holders signals help sway the miners one way or another on a proposal, however, they ultimately do not directly affect whether a proposal gets accepted by the miners.

 ## Determining the Cost of a Clarity Function